FooSoft/hlm2-wad-extract/README.md

 # HLM2-Wad-Extract #

-This application is a tool to extract the asset data used in the newly released [Hotline Miami 2: Wrong Humber](https://en.wikipedia.org/wiki/Hotline_Miami_2:_Wrong_Number) game.
-Although it was developed on Linux to run on Linux, it should work on other platforms without problems.
+This application extracts asset data packaged with the newly released [Hotline Miami 2: Wrong Humber](https://en.wikipedia.org/wiki/Hotline_Miami_2:_Wrong_Number) game.
+Although it was developed on Linux to run on Linux, it should work on other platforms without any modification.

 ## Motivation ##